momoLearnsToRock/ICA-todo/README.md

 ## Output

 The swagger files are stored in both yaml and json format.
 Swaggerhub also creates html documentation.
-The Master branch of htat is published as Github Pages, that you can look at here:
+The master branch is published as Github Pages, that you can look at here:

 https://itchdx.github.io/ica-dek-backend/